skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 ## Defining Nested Fields

-Now we are trying to define a nested field into our Schema.
-For an example, let's try to add a `author` field to our `Post` type.
+Now we are trying to define a nested field into our schema.
+For an example, let's try to add an `author` field to our `Post` type.

 For that, first we need to create the `Author` type.